Wednesday, October 30, 2019

 Wednesday - Gyros with yogurt sauce from here, sliced tomato and purple onion, kettle chips

 Thursday - Crockpot Chili, corn muffins {Scout's 24th Birthday!
-Mammo appt. early in the a.m., then I work late}
+Mammo appt. early in the a.m., then work late}

-Friday - Ravioli with sun dried tomato alfredo sauce, green beans {working late again!
-Getting my driver's license renewed today}
+Friday - Ravioli with sun dried tomato alfredo sauce, green beans {working late again, getting my driver's license renewed today}

 Sunday - Some kind of fish, baked sweet potatoes, spinach {pick-up party at Bent Oak Winery}